neuronmaker/ChessEngine-Java/README.md

 - Board simplicity
   - Board just stores pieces, if they've moved, and EnPassant vulnerability
   - Board does not check move legality and does not record who is playing
-  - All of this is for teh game application and the Engine to worry about, the Board is *just* a data type
+  - All of this is for the game application and the Engine to worry about, the Board is *just* a data type
 -